 Figure 1 provides a graphical representation of the main effects of relationships for credit card customers.
-It plots regression coefficients on BANK_REL_3Y and BANK_REL_3Y × COVID-19 Crisis from Table 2 Panel A with their 95th confidence intervals, representing normal times effects of relationships for consumers and small businesses, and changes in these effects during the COVID-19 crisis.17 Panel A presents results for APR Spread, while Panel B gives findings for Ln(1+Limit).
+It plots regression coefficients on BANK_REL_3Y and BANK_REL_3Y × COVID-19 Crisis from Table 2 Panel A with their 95th confidence intervals, representing normal times effects of relationships for consumers and small businesses, and changes in these effects during the COVID-19 crisis.
+17 Panel A presents results for APR Spread, while Panel B gives findings for Ln(1+Limit).
 The two bars on the left side show normal times (BANK_REL_3Y coefficients), and the two on the right show changes during the COVID-19 crisis (BANK_REL_3Y × COVID-19 Crisis coefficients).
 Consumer relationship effects are shown with light blue bars, while the small business relationship effects are shown with dark red bars.
-Panel A shows that, during normal times, banks provide lower APR spreads to consumer and small business relationship customers.
+Panel A shows that, during normal times, banks provide lower APR spreads to consumer relationship customers, but higher APR spreads to small business relationship customers.
 Both consumer and small business relationship customers benefit from relationships during the COVID-19 crisis relative to normal times in terms of lower APR spreads.
-Panel B shows that, during normal times, banks provide lower credit limits to small business relationship customers but lower credit limits to small business relationship customers but lower credit limits to small business relationship customers but lower credit limits to small business relationship customers in terms of higher credit card limits relative to normal times.
+Panel B shows that, during normal times, banks provide higher credit card limits to consumer relationship customers but lower credit limits to small business relationship customers.
+During the COVID-19 crisis, we find relationship benefits for small business customers in terms of higher credit card limits relative to normal times.